bll123/ballroomdj-4/README.md

 This installation will not affect any BallroomDJ 3 installation.
 (Writing audio file tags is turned off upon conversion).

-### Known Issues:

-  - MacOS
-    - The scrollbar stops working correctly when the cursor is moved past the bottom of the scrollbar.
-  - Windows
-    - The marquee position is not saved when it is iconified (close the window instead).
-  - Linux
-    - If an non-default audio sink is configured, and the default audio sink is changed, the audio will switch to the new default.
-The audio will revert back to the configured audio sink when a new song starts playing.

 ### Feedback:

 Use one of the methods listed in the